-The Slime People is a 1963 American science fiction horror film directed by actor Robert Hutton (his only directorial effort, although he co-wrote the script for Persecution) from a screenplay by Blair Robertson (The Phantom Gunslinger), Joseph F. Robertson [as Vance Skarstedt] (Auntie Lee’s Meat Pies).
+The Slime People is a 1963 American science-fiction horror film directed by actor Robert Hutton (his only directorial effort, although he co-wrote the script for Persecution) from a screenplay written by Blair Robertson (The Phantom Gunslinger), Joseph F. Robertson [as Vance Skarstedt] (Auntie Lee’s Meat Pies).

 Robert Hutton – Man Without a Body; The Vulture; Trog

 Les Tremayne – The Monolith Monsters; The Angry Red Planet; The Monster of Piedras Blancas

 Robert Burton – I Was a Teenage Frankenstein